eightbrains/uitk/README.md

 - Video playback (not sure how support on Linux [especially] and WebAssembly would work)
 - OpenGL/Vulkan backend
 - OpenGL/Vulkan widget
-- VoiceOver equivalent in Windows (the frameworks supports it, but crashes in kernel32.dll with no information, and I really hate spending time on Windows; if someone opens an issue with information on how to resolve the crash I will implement the rest).
+- VoiceOver equivalent in Windows (the library supports it, but crashes in kernel32.dll with no information, and I really hate spending time on Windows; if someone opens an issue with information on how to resolve the crash I will implement the rest).

 ### Why a new toolkit?
 I am not aware of a toolkit that covers all of the following: